nyu-devops/lab-flask-bdd/README.md

 As Software Engineers we need to have the discipline to ensure that our code works as expected and continues to do so regardless of any changes, refactoring, or the introduction of new functionality.

-This lab introduces Test Driven Development using `PyUnit` and `nose`.
+This lab introduces **Test Driven Development** using `PyUnit` and `PyTest`.
 It also explores the use of using RSpec syntax with Python through the introduction of the `compare` library that introduces the `expects` statement to make test cases more readable.

-It also introduces Behavior Driven Development using `Behave` as a way to define Acceptance Tests that customer can understand and developers can execute!
+It also introduces **Behavior Driven Development** using `Behave` as a way to define Acceptance Tests that customer can understand and developers can execute!

 ## Prerequisite Software Installation